CSUChico-CINS465/CINS465-Course-Materials/README.md

 The course catalogue describes this course as follows:

 ### Prerequisites:
-Prerequisites: CINS 110, CINS 370 both with a grade of C or higher.
+Prerequisites: CINS 370 with a grade of C or higher.

 ### Description